Completions to Discrete Probability Distributions in Log-linear Models

 Contrary to this, the completable region is not described by either inequality $f(u,v)\ge 0$ or $f(u,v)\le 0$.
 Indeed, the completable region is illustrated in Figure \ref{fig:blob}.
 The red curve is the algebraic boundary defined by the equation $f(u,v) = 0$, but only the shaded area is the completable region.

-To obtain a semialgebraic description of the completable region, consider a partial observation $(u,v)\in\pi_E(\mathcal{M}_A)$ with non--zero coordinates and a completion $(x,y,z,u,v)\in\mathcal{M}_A$.
+To obtain a semialgebraic description of the completable region, consider a partial observation $(u,v)\in\pi_E(\mathcal{M}_A)$ with non-zero coordinates and a completion $(x,y,z,u,v)\in\mathcal{M}_A$.
 Multiplying through the equation $x+y+z+u+v = 1$ by $zuv$ and using the generators of the toric ideal $I_A$, one finds that $z$ satisfies the quadratic equation

-Conversely, using the generators of $I_A$, any solution to this quadratic yields a completion of $(u,v)$ to the log--linear model $\mathcal{M}_A$.
-Thus, this quadratic has all non--negative solutions and the sum of these solutions
+Conversely, using the generators of $I_A$, any solution to this quadratic yields a completion of $(u,v)$ to the log-linear model $\mathcal{M}_A$.
+Thus, this quadratic has all non-negative solutions and the sum of these solutions

-must also be non--negative.
-Since $u$ and $v$ are non--zero, this implies that
+must also be non-negative.
+Since $u$ and $v$ are non-zero, this implies that

 The blue curve in Figure \ref{fig:blob} is defined by the equation $g(u,v) = 0$ and together the inequalities $f(u,v) \ge 0$ and $g(u,v)\ge 0$ provide a semialgebraic description of the completable region.
 Precisely,